skip to main content

 She also exercises a lot — high-intensity interval workouts, light weights, boot camp-type workouts.
 The exercise helps her arthritis, she says, but that’s not the main reason she loves it.
 “It’s a gift that I’m feeling so good.
 I try to do six days a week just because I can.
 There were so many years that I couldn’t do anything, so I feel like I have to seize the opportunity to exercise.”

-See Stacy Courtnay in action in the Your Exercise Solution (YES) fitness videos.
+See Stacy Courtnay in action in the Your Exercise Solution (YES) fitness videos and hear her on the Live Yes!
+With Arthritis podcast.